svarlet/terrascope_case_study/README.template.md

 Together, these services allow us to build a scalable, cost-conscious platform that responds well under load, handles bursts gracefully, and remains easy to evolve over time.

+#### Management of the AI Matcher service load

+To ensure strict concurrency limits when interacting with the AI Matcher service, we introduced a distributed semaphore backed by Aurora.
+This mechanism guarantees that no more than a fixed number of requests (e.g., 10) are in-flight at any given time, aligning with the matcher’s capacity constraints.
+By leveraging Aurora's transactional capabilities and row-level locking, we can safely and efficiently coordinate access across multiple concurrent workers using a single atomic SQL query.
+This approach eliminates the need for additional infrastructure (like Redis or DynamoDB), fits seamlessly into our existing architecture, and provides transparent, auditable control over request throttling.

 #### Programming languages and frameworks

 The infrastructure we’ve chosen gives us the freedom to use the right tools for each job — without being locked into a single language or framework.